TCE-Innovation/Subcontractor-Automation/docs/techSpecs/Power Automate Flows/correctionDropdownAPI.md

 ## Purpose

 This flow is an automated process that runs after an HTTP POST request is recieved.
-This flow is primarily called when the subcontractor opens the link to the [correction form].
+This flow is primarily called when the document controller opens the link to the [correction form].
 Depending on what is included in the POST request, this API will do something different.
 If `getContract: true` is recieved, then the API will respond with the folder names in the submission folder, regardless of anything else.

 If `getContract: false` is recieved, then `getSubcontractors` is searched.
 If `getSubcontractors` is not null, then it contains a contract number.
 The flow will retrieve all JSON files inside that contract folder and return that directly.